-The 2010 Junior 5th Prize winner Callum Smart was a finalist in the BBC Young Musician of the Year competition in the same year and has since been signed by Hazard Chase, giving concerts throughout Europe.
-2010 Junior 1st Prize winner Kerson Leong regularly performs at festivals and concerts worldwide and has recently been named Revelation Radio-Canada 2014-2015.
+Callum Smart, winner of the 2010 Junior 5th Prize, was a finalist in the BBC Young Musician of the Year competition in the same year and has since been signed by Hazard Chase, giving concerts throughout Europe.
+Winner of the 2010 Junior 1st Prize Kerson Leong regularly performs at festivals and concerts worldwide and is one of four young artists to have recently been selected as “Revelation Radio-Canada” 2014-2015.
 2014 winner Stephen Waarts is now on the Young Concert Artists roster.

 Prizewinners of the Competition are regularly invited to major international music festivals.
 For more information on the prizewinner activities facilitated by the Menuhin Competition Trust, please see our Prizewinner Development Opportunities page.